These are several quality-of-life reasons you might want to keep your current job, but do it several states away from your employer’s location:

 Lately, I’ve been getting more and more emails from people who want to do just that or else they are already doing it.

 In fact, it’s a lot faster and easier than finding a new job after moving.

 Thanks to tech advances and cool collaboration tools, doing your job from anywhere is a viable work option for many knowledge workers.
 Including you, perhaps.

-Whether you telecommute from your home office, a high-rise in Hong Kong or a beach hut in Honduras, there’s one step you don’t want to skip to make remote work a success.
+Whether you telecommute from your home office, a high-rise in Hong Kong or a beach hut in Honduras, there’s one step you don’t want to skip to make remote work a success: the telecommuting evaluation.

 Here’s what I later found out:

-Valerie had totally skipped the crucial evaluation portion of her telecommuting trial period.
-That’s a misstep that will derail the arrangement.
+Valerie had totally skipped the crucial telecommuting evaluation portion of her trial period.
+That’s a misstep that could derail her remote work arrangement.

 Evaluate and Communicate